ROLI Seaboard Review

 Every Block has another remit.
 It includes looping (Loop Block) and performance controller (Live block).
-It has expression controller (Touch Block) and also there are currently two’master’ Blocks.
+It has an expression controller (Touch Block) and also there are currently two master Blocks.
 The Lightpad Block (a 5D horizontal, square MPE signature controller) and also the subject of the article, the ROLI Seaboard Block.

-Although the keywaves will be the same length, width, and spacing of piano keys, even the Rise doesn’t have moving parts.
-Like a keyboard, the keywave surface has”black keys” that endure in greater relief than the”white keys“.
+Although the key waves will be the same length, width, and spacing as piano keys, even the Rise doesn’t have moving parts.
+Like a keyboard, the key wave surface has”black keys” that endure in greater relief than the”white keys“.
 The only markings are thin white stripes to the”black keys“.
 I found it somewhat disorienting to be enjoying an all-black near-keyboard.
 It has black keys where white keys ought to be and white stripes where black keys should be.

 ROLI Seaboard Features

-The keywaves sense five kinds of expression.
-Velocity, aftertouch, release velocity, vertical movement and horizontal movement.
+The key waves sense five kinds of expression.
+Velocity, aftertouch, release velocity, vertical movement, and horizontal movement.
 Roli calls these dimensions Strike, Press, Lift, Slide, and Glide, aka “the five dimensions of touch.
-Producing vibrato by wiggling your finger into subtly change pitch is more expressive.
+Producing vibrato by wiggling your finger into subtly changing pitch is more expressive.
 Compared to using a modulation wheel because you’re controlling depth and speed simultaneously.
 Besides the usual Aftertouch, the Rise may respond to individual finger pressure.
-It can send MIDI on up to ten tracks simultaneusly.
+It can send MIDI on up to ten tracks simultaneously.

-Just pay attention where you place your fingers.
-Though the ridged kind of the keywaves is really a large aid in hitting true notes.
+Just pay attention to where you place your fingers.
+Though the ridged kind of key waves is really a large aid in hitting true notes.
 Yet, it is still possible to drift out of tune.
 Particularly if you’re using the flat part along the surface for Theremin-style glides.

-Slide is effectively the identical thing, only flipped 90-degrees: the motion up and down every keywave.
-Ultimately, Lift is the speed where you pull on the finger off the keywave.
+The slide is effectively the identical thing, only flipped 90 degrees: the motion up and down every key wave.
+Ultimately, Lift is the speed at which you pull the finger off the key wave.
 A sudden lift may pluck a string, whereas a more languid one could let the notice fade out more gently.

 ROLI Seaboard App and DAW compatibility

 Roli Noise App is improving!
 It is now available on Google in addition to iOS devices.
-The amount of packs has been expanded, as does the in-app buy catalog.
-Also, Pharrell Williams recently came onboard as Roli’s Chief Creative Officer.
+The number of packs has been expanded, as does the in-app buy catalog.
+Also, Pharrell Williams recently came on board as Roli’s Chief Creative Officer.
 Now you can download free sample packs to get N.E.R.D.’s single Lemon.
-On the other end, Audio Modelling own an incredible SWAM engine.
-It’s acoustically-modelled string section using violin, viola, cello and double bass for only US$14.99.
+On the other end, Audio Modelling owns an incredible SWAM engine.
+It’s an acoustically-modeled string section using violin, viola, cello, and double bass for only US$14.99.